 You’re probably going to be taking a lot of notes, so a pen and paper is smart.
 I often tell people to bring ear plugs also.
 This will block out noises and help you concentrate during the test.

 Tip.
 Ear plugs are a very good idea if you take your test at one of the AAAI/ISMA fitness conventions.
 AAAI/ISMA has conferences in New Jersey, Colorado and Maryland each year.

 How should I dress for the class?

-Do I learn everything I need to know in class for the test?
+Do I learn everything I need in class for the test?

 No. There are things you will be expected to know before you take the test.
 Remember there is more to personal training than just passing a test.
 I – as well as all the other AAAI/ISMA faculty – give you a gigantic amount of information in a day and there is no way you will remember everything in class anyway.
 When I teach a class, I want you to succeed so I hold nothing back.
 I try to be your mentor for that day.